ga-wdi-lessons/angular-firebase/grumblr.md

 <script src="js/grumbles/show.controller.js"></script>
 ```

 Time to add some content to `show.controller.js`.
 In it we'll define an individual grumble -- `vm.grumble` -- that we want to display on the page.
 In order to do this, we will need to define `vm.grumble` inside of a promise method.
+We will do this using `$firebaseObject` in place of `$firebaseArray`.

 ```js
 // js/grumbles/show.controller.js